Mike-Devel/boost_dep_graph/README.md

 - The code extracting the dependency information from the boost repository is loosely based on `boostdep` from Peter Dimov (https://github.com/boostorg/boostdep).
 - The visualization code was initially based on the `Elastic Nodes Example` on the qt homepage (https://doc.qt.io/qt-5/qtwidgets-graphicsview-elasticnodes-example.html)

-However, both of those parts have been completely rewritten ny now.
+However, both of those parts have been completely rewritten by now.